mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

     with duration():
         ...

-But normally people use IPython's `timeit` magic
+But normally people use IPython's `timeit` magic (also macro-like).

 ### Lambdas